tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-:-Transformers-Part-1.md

 Let's say that our first layer of the Neural Network takes a 100-Dimensional Vector as input and outputs a 256-Dimensional Vector so that it may be fed into the next layer of the network, then that means that the Weight Matrix for that layer would a $$ 100 x 256 $$-Dimensional Matrix.

 Similarly, let's take the example of our 3-Dimensional Vectors from our vocabulary above.
+Imagine if the layer takes a 3-Dimensional Vector as input and outputs a 6-Dimensional Vector to further project into the Neural Network.

 ## Conclusion